Naming your company – a little help with free business name generators

 Is the name taken?
 If your brand can’t use its name as a social media handle because it is taken by an individual (you can check this online), and therefore won’t clash with you, then consider an alternative handle for use across all social media channels.
 You can look to follow the trademark route to take possession through legal action, and risk bad publicity.

-Missing your preferred social media handle is something that happens to everyone – Look at celebrities like @TaylorSwift13 or Jennifer Love Hewitt’s @TheReal_Jlh, and in our case, we use @avasamsocial.
+Missing your preferred social media handle is something that happens to everyone – Look at celebrities like @TaylorSwift13 or Jennifer Love Hewitt’s @TheReal_Jlh, and in our case, we use @avasamsocial for all our social media accounts.

 Look at how often the account has been used, too – If it’s been used rarely, and not recently, then you might be able to apply for it to be released for you to register.
 This may take a while though, so an alternative may be needed in the meantime.
 Twitter has an inactive account policy, for example.